-For those receiving treatment for a mental health crisis, the 60 days of protection provided by the standard Breathing Space scheme will be extended to cover the duration of their crisis treatment, plus an additional 30 days once it has concluded.
+For those receiving treatment for a mental health crisis, the 60 days of protection provided by the standard Breathing Space scheme will be extended to cover the full duration of their crisis treatment, and an additional 30 days once it has concluded.

-It is acknowledged that someone undergoing mental health crisis treatment may not be able to arrange this, so it is possible for an approved mental health professional to certify that they are receiving treatment and then contact a debt advice provider on their behalf to consider if they are eligible for Breathing Space and begin the application process.
+It is acknowledged that someone undergoing mental health crisis treatment may not be able to arrange this by themselves, so it is possible for an approved mental health professional to certify that they are receiving treatment.
+They can then contact a professional debt adviser on the individual's behalf to consider if they are eligible for Breathing Space and begin the application process.

-The support for those suffering from mental illness follows a number of changes that the government is pursuing to alleviate the mental health issues surrounding problem debt, including new rules to make debt letters less threatening, funding a no-interest loan pilot, maintaining record levels of debt advice funding for the Money and Pensions Service in 2021-22, and looking at raising the financial threshold criteria for individuals to enter a Debt Relief Order.
+The support for those suffering from mental illness follows a number of changes that the government is pursuing to alleviate the mental health issues surrounding problem debt, including new rules to make debt arrears letters less daunting, piloting a no-interest loan scheme, and raising the minimum financial threshold for people to enter a Debt Relief Order.

 For more information on the link between money and mental health, and some useful links if you need help, visit our article "The impact of debt on your mental health and how to get help".